tendermint/go-amino/README.md

 This software implements Go bindings for the Wire encoding protocol.

 Wire is an object encoding specification.
-It's like Protobuf3+RLP with native JSON support for that extra developer friendliness.
+It's like object-oriented Protobuf3 with native JSON support for that extra developer friendliness.
 The goal of Wire is to bring parity between the most popular modern language's natural object-oriented featureset and a common binary encoding protocol.